kyverno/chainsaw/website/docs/operations/check.md

 !!! tip "Null match"
     If the `match` statement is null, the `check` statement applies to all manifests in the operation.

-    If no expectation matches a given manifest, the default expectation will be used, checking that no error occured.
+    If no expectation matches a given manifest, the default expectation will be used, checking that no error occurred.

 ## Apply